+OM_Observation.metadata: MD_Metadata [0..1] becomes Observation.metadata: Any

 For information about transitioning the specialized Observation types of Edition 1 see the "Hard-typing vs. soft typing and codelist use" section below.

 The table 8 summarizes the Observation mappings from the edition 2 Basic Observations package to edition 1.